OfficeDev/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 -   Microsoft Office SharePoint Server 2007 Service Pack 3 (SP3)
 -   Microsoft SharePoint Server 2010 Service Pack 2 (SP2)
 -   Microsoft SharePoint Server 2013 Service Pack (SP1)
 -   Microsoft SharePoint Server 2016
+-   Microsoft SharePoint Server 2019

 For the MS-WDVMODUU test suite, you have to install a virus scanner software in order to test the X-Virus-Infected header.
 You will also require a virus file to perform a